nadiamariduena/python-intro-2024-privat/z_PYlint-errs.md

 - They can be integrated into development workflows, such as running them in code editors (like VS Code) or as part of continuous integration and deployment pipelines.

 <br>

+🍊 While Pylint is specific to Python and ESLint is specific to JavaScript, they share the common goal of helping developers write cleaner, more maintainable code by catching potential issues early in the development process.
+Each tool has its own set of rules and conventions tailored to the respective language's syntax and best practices.